-The presidents of the U. T. System institutions submit each institution's rules, regulations, and other provisions regarding the carrying of handguns by license holders on campus for review by the Board of Regents with the recommendation that the Board not amend the provisions in whole or in part.
-Chancellor McRaven submits U. T. System Administration's policy regarding the carrying of handguns by license holders at U. T. System Administration for review by the Board, with the recommendation that the Board not amend the provisions in whole or in part.
+The presidents of The University of Texas System institutions submitted each institution's rules, regulations, and other provisions regarding the carrying of handguns by license holders on campus for review by the Board of Regents with the recommendation that the Board not amend the provisions in whole or in part.
+Chancellor McRaven submitted U. T. System Administration's policy regarding the carrying of handguns by license holders at U. T. System Administration for review by the Board, with the recommendation that the Board not amend the provisions in whole or in part.

-The rules, regulations, and other provisions are set forth on Pages 29 - 400 as provided to the Board in May 2016, with the exception of U. T. Rio Grande Valley's policy that contains a few minor modifications.
-The revised policy is included for review on Pages 128 - 135.
+The rules, regulations, and other provisions are set forth on Pages 9 - 379 as provided to the Board on May 11-12, 2016, with the exception of The University of Texas Rio Grande Valley's policy that contained two minor modifications.
+The revised policy, distributed to members of the Board at the meeting, is set forth on Pages 107 - 114.